SilvT/SilvT/README.md

 📚 Design Bites workshop series to help teams understand why consistency matters
 ⚡ Automated workflows that reduced design-to-dev handoff friction by 40%

-<span style="color: #FAFAFA"> **Context:**</span> ➞ II did this as the only designer passionate about systems in a chaotic engineering startup environment.
+**Context:** —— I did this as the only designer passionate about systems in a chaotic engineering startup environment.
 Now I want to explore other environments and learn from different teams.

 ---